basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 If `returnbody` is set to `true`, any of the response headers expected from a read request may be present.
 Like a `GET` request, `300 Multiple Choices` may be returned if siblings existed or were created as part of the operation, and the response can be dealt with similarly.

-Let's give it a shot.
-Try running this in a terminal.
+Let's give it a shot:

 ```curl
 curl -v -XPUT http://localhost:8098/buckets/test/keys/doc?returnbody=true \